Jalvin-AJ/HyperbolicSlot/README.md

 # HyperbolicSlot
 The “Hyperbolic Slot” is a mathematics working model that visually demonstrates the geometric property of a hyperbola.
 A straight line can pass through a slot shaped as a half hyperbola without making contact, highlighting the mathematical principles of curves and symmetry.
+The model was showcased at higher secondary exhibitions, earning recognition at both Sub-District and District levels.